UW-INFO442-AU22/TechGirlies/README.md

 - Learn the true consequences effects of the fast fashion industry
 - Understand why specific brands of clothing are unsustainable
 - Discover sustainable brands to support moving forward
-#### P1:
-- Carousel sort feature - allow users to prioritize cost efficiency, maximum sustainability, ease of purchase, etc.
-- “If you like ___ type of style/clothing you might like ____ brand” sustainable brand suggestions from corresponding to the type of clothing the user would like to purchase
-#### P2:
-- Possible additional feature: capsule closet suggestions (staples) - timeless pieces of clothing > trendy fast fashion
-- Ability to bookmark brands/styles a user likes
-- API or external database for clothing brand/options

-Of all the features you plan to include in your MVP, which one seems like the most challenging to develop, and why?
-We believe that P2, the capsule closet suggestion feature, will be the most challenging to develop.
-In order to link an external database and allow users to bookmark items, we likely would need to utilize back-end development with Firebase.
-We also would need to find a comprehensive database of clothing brand options, process and clean this data, and ensure that potential users of our web app across many fashion senses have an adequate number of options.